Technology Policies & Guidelines

 - NYS and Federal Law violations.

 Investigations will be conducted in consultation with SUNY Counsel.
-Library and Information Technology Services staff will report to University Police any violations discovered in the course of installing and repairing computers.
+Information Technology Services staff will report to University Police any violations discovered in the course of installing and repairing computers.